 Marklund achieves this in a variety of ways:

-Comprehensive approach: Through a collaborative team of teachers, therapists, BCBA, parents/guardians, and school district representatives, Marklund focuses on building and developing academic, cognitive, communication, gross motor and fine-motor skills.
+Comprehensive approach: Through a collaborative team of teachers, therapists, BCBA, RBT, Behavior Specialists, parents/guardians, and school district representatives, Marklund focuses on building and developing academic, cognitive, communication, social, gross-motor and fine-motor-skills.

-Highly structured classrooms: Marklund Day School utilizes methodologies such as – PEGS
+Highly structured classrooms: Marklund Day School utilizes methodologies such as – PECS (Picture Exchange Communication System) and ABA (Applied Behavior Analysis) techniques.

 Individualized curriculum: Students follow a complete and individualized curriculum tied to Illinois Learning Standards, Common Core Essential Elements and IEP (Individualized Education Plan) goals.
 Courses offered to our students are aligned to the general education course offerings.
 Functional life skills and vocational training are integrated into the students’ daily lessons.

-Technology: Students and teachers use computers equipped with accessible switches and adapted programs, such as PROwise technology, individualized iPads with accessible communication apps, and modified programming.
+Technology: Classrooms use computers equipped with accessible switches and adapted programs; PROwise and SMART technology, iPads with accessible communication apps and modified programing.

-Sensory-integrated program: Each classroom incorporates a sensory diet for students with frequent movement breaks on a trampoline, platform swing, and squeeze machine.
-Marklund Day School also has sensory therapy rooms that offer sensory experiences and enhanced learning.
+Sensory-integrated program: Each classroom incorporates a sensory diet for students including frequent movement breaks on a trampoline and platform swing.
+Marklund Day School also has Sensory rooms that offer sensory experiences and enhanced learning.

 Community outings: As students participate in outings to the park, local stores and community service events, they have the opportunity to apply generalized skills and interact with individuals outside of the school setting.